Recognize an infinitive when you find one.

-Since Jose had destroyed Sylvia's spotless kitchen while baking chocolate-broccoli muffins, she made him take her out for an expensive dinner.
+Since Jose had destroyed Sylvia's spotless kitchen while baking chocolate-broccoli muffins, she made him buy her an expensive dinner out.

-Made = special verb; him = direct object; take = infinitive minus the to.
+Made = special verb; him = direct object; buy = infinitive minus the to.

-I said a prayer when I saw my friends mount the Kumba, a frightening roller coaster that twists and rolls like a giant sea serpent.
+I said a prayer when I saw my friends climb aboard the Kumba, a frightening roller coaster that twists and rolls like a giant sea serpent.

-Saw = special verb; my friends = direct object; mount = infinitive minus the to.
+Saw = special verb; my friends = direct object; climb = infinitive minus the to.

-Hoping to lose her fear of flying, Rachel went to the airport to watch passenger planes take off and land, but even this exercise did not convince her that jets were safe.
+On the advice of her therapist, Rachel went to the airport to watch passenger planes take off and land, but this exercise did little to help her fear of flying.

 Watch = special verb; passenger planes = direct object; take, land = infinitives minus the to.